CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 ### Optional and Default Properties

 Sometimes, it is desirable to mark cases where no data can be found.
 This can be accomplished by setting `optional: true` in the property definition.
 If a property has a default value, set `optional: true` and set a value for `default`.
-Default values are expressed as a single value in the same format as in the [JSON Encoding](#json-encoding).

 Example: